Deepknowledge-US/conditioned-cooperative-training/README.md

-# conditioned-cooperative-training
+# Conditioned Cooperative Training for Semi-supervised Weapon Detection

-Pytorch code for paper Conditioned Cooperative Training for Semi-supervised Weapon Detection.
+The code will be published soon.